-The breakthrough came recently when Patrick talked to the Director of Maritime, Ngatokorua Ngatokorua (Junior).
-After hearing the story and seeing images of the wreck, he also confirmed that they do not know about the existence of such wreck.
+The breakthrough came recently, after Patrick talked to the Director of Maritime, Ngatokorua Ngatokorua (Junior).
+After hearing the story and seeing images of the wreck, he also confirmed that Maritime Cook Islands have no records about the existence of such wreck.
 However, he assured Patrick to try to find out more information on his end.

 Here is the information Junior came up with:

 “A small cargo vessel owned by Dr Robert Wonton and Papa Charlie Brothers as a stop gap after Silk & Boyd stopped operating.
 The vessel was destined for Mangaiia with an over loaded heavy stacked top heavy.
 We were told it never did go out too far and rolled in the seas.”

 “A Cessna just happened to flyby and saw the incident, it

 all happened very fast.
 There were four crew onboard, one of them were Tom Napa (Deceased).
 Papa Waisale Ravuso (Papa Wesi), former employee and chief engineer for Taio Shipping (Deceased) to name a few were spotted by Cessna in the water with vessel sinking not far where this location is.”

 “It was understood this had taken place back in 1991 about 6 months prior to Taio Shipping commencing business.
 No one knew off this incident.”